honguyenit/cypress-demo/README.md

     Note that a results.json will be generated after executing tests

-- Generate cucumber report (after running cucumber tests) From the root folder, execute the command:
+- Generate cucumber report (after running cucumber tests) From the root folder, execute the command below:
     - `node cucumber-html-reporter.js`